 - performing proper housekeeping in occupied spaces.

 Return-air plenum.
 Engineers often use the space above ceiling tiles a return-air plenum.
 Man-agers should strictly follow code that restricts material and supplies in the plenum to prevent contamination and insure an uninterrupted airflow.
 Workers also should remove all dirt and debris from construction activity.
 Technicians must vigorously maintain all exhaust systems passing through the plenum to prevent leaks and prevent exhaust from being released into the plenum.
 Technicians also should check for condensation on pipes in plenum areas.
 Cooling towers.
 Periodically monitoring water quality and chemical treatment to prevent microbial growth is essential for proper IAQ.
 Physical cleaning to prevent sediment accumulation and installation of drift eliminators also might be necessary.
 Air intakes.
 HVAC technicians should pay attention to areas where outdoor air enters the HVAC system.
 They also should investigate accumulations of organic material in or near HVAC air intakes.
 Areas near Dump-sters, garbage cans, boxes, paper, standing rain water, pond, lagoons, freshly disturbed earth and vegetation can contribute to elevated indoor measurements of airborne fungal spores.
-HVAC technicians from Brown Heating and Cooling, Inc, in Manatee county do this.
+HVAC technicians from Brown Heating, Cooling and Plumbing in Manatee county do this.
 These materials includes bird or bat droppings, which support the growth of pathogenic fungi and plant material that generally supports fungal growth.
 Ex-posure to pigeon droppings on window sills or air conditioning units in urban office buildings has been linked to fungal contamination.

 The complex interior structures of commercial HVAC systems provide a host of reservoirs for moisture and mold growth.
 These areas are difficult to assess and remediate.
 Managers also can consider an assessment of: